yuqiang-yang/MPC_OCS2/README.md

 ### 2023.3.8
 + writing the code for the wholebody plan using geometric RRT.
 The state are compounded by ReedSheep and R(6).
 + writing the code for the wholebody plan using control SST.
 The state are compounded by SE2 and R(6);
+### 2023.3.9
++ test the reedshepp FrontEnd.
+But it's still hard for it too find a path in realtime.
+The reedshepp statespace can find a initial solution quckily for the 2 dof plaform in serveral ms.